Subtyping Context-Free Session Types: Semantic subtyping

 With the behaviour of types established, we now look for an appropriate notion of observational preorder.
-Several such notions have been studied in the literature. \textit{Similarity}, defined as follows, is arguably the simplest of them \cite{DBLP:conf/ijcai/Milner71, DBLP:conf/tcs/Park81}.
+Several such notions have been studied in the literature. \emph{Similarity}, defined as follows, is arguably the simplest of them~\cite{DBLP:conf/ijcai/Milner71, DBLP:conf/tcs/Park81}. \begin{definition} A type relation $\mathcal{R}$ is said to be a simulation if, whenever $T\mathcal{R}U$, for all $a$ and $T'$ with $\transition{T}{a}{T'}$ there is $U'$ such that $\transition{U}{a}{U'}$ and $T'\mathcal{R}U'$